-There are many in construction who will tell you the biggest constraint they face today is workforce.
+Many in construction will tell you the biggest constraint they face today is workforce.
 Skilled employees are at a premium in Georgia, particularly the Atlanta market, as the industry continues to recover from the recession.
-This is especially true for those who rely on commercial drivers such as the ready mixed concrete industry.
-In order to combat this problem, the Georgia Ready Mixed Concrete Association has partnered with CEFGA, Westside Works (WW) and Daly’s Truck Driving School to develop a Class B CDL training program.
+This is especially true for those who rely on commercial drivers, such as the ready mixed concrete industry.

 Richard Griffin is a graduate of the first class.
-Griffin first heard of WW through a church friend.
-He already had a background in residential construction but was looking to move forward in his career.
+He first heard of CEFGA’s Construction Ready at Westside Works through a church friend.
+He already had a background in residential construction, but was looking to move forward in his career.
 Griffin went through the program’s initial screening process and started the general construction course.
-After about two weeks of classes, WW announced the CDL Ready Program.
-This news was music to Griffin’s ears, as he said, “I love driving.
+After about two weeks of classes, Westside Works announced the CDL Ready Program.
+This was welcome news to Griffin, who says, “I love driving.
 That’s what I do.”

-Griffin felt that WW did a fantastic job at instilling job site confidence and helping with any and all problems that occurred, from scheduling conflicts to answering questions.
-They prepared him for the interview process and ensured that he would be safe and professional in the workplace.
+Griffin says Westside Works did a fantastic job of instilling job site confidence and helping with any problems that occurred, from scheduling conflicts to answering questions.
+The program prepared him for the interview process and ensured he would be safe and professional in the workplace.

 Griffin started as a driver at Argos on December 19, 2015.
-He is glad to be working there and enjoys the atmosphere and the other drivers.
-He said that while he is still a rookie, “I get a lot of support from the group anytime I need advice or instructions.”
+He is glad to be working there and enjoys the atmosphere and his fellow drivers.
+He says that while he is still a rookie, “I get a lot of support from the group anytime I need advice or instructions.”

 Daly’s Truck Driving School also played a huge part in Griffin’s success.
-WW facilitated the program through Daly’s.
-He came out of the training feeling extremely well-prepared and confident for the written and driving exams.
-His driver instructor at Argos, Donnie Webb, commented, “When I took him on road tests I was very pleased with his driving ability.
-If all my drivers came out of this program it would make it a lot easier because they already have the fundamentals down.
+He finished the training feeling extremely well-prepared and confident for the written and driving exams.
+His driver instructor at Argos, Donnie Webb, says, “When I took him on road tests, I was very pleased with his driving ability.
+If all my drivers came out of this program, it would make it a lot easier because they already have the fundamentals down.
 Daly’s turns out good drivers.”